curl/curl/docs/WEBSOCKET.md

 ## Future work

 - Verify the Sec-WebSocket-Accept response.
 It requires a sha-1 function.
-- Verify Sec-Websocket-Extensions and Sec-Websocket-Protocol in the response
+- Verify Sec-WebSocket-Extensions and Sec-WebSocket-Protocol in the response
-- Make websockets work with hyper
+- Make WebSocket work with hyper
 - Consider a `curl_ws_poll()`
-- Make sure Websockets code paths are fuzzed
+- Make sure WebSocket code paths are fuzzed
 - Add client-side PING interval
 - Provide option to disable PING-PONG automation
 - Support compression (`CURLWS_COMPRESS`)

-## Why not libwebsockets
+## Why not libWebSocket

-[libwebsockets](https://libwebsockets.org/) is said to be a solid, fast and efficient WebSockets library with a vast amount of users.
-My plan was originally to build upon it to skip having to implement the lowlevel parts of WebSockets myself.
+[libWebSocket](https://libWebSocket.org/) is said to be a solid, fast and efficient WebSocket library with a vast amount of users.
+My plan was originally to build upon it to skip having to implement the lowlevel parts of WebSocket myself.

-Here are the reasons why I have decided to move forward with WebSockets in curl **without using libwebsockets**:
+Here are the reasons why I have decided to move forward with WebSocket in curl **without using libWebSocket**:

 - doxygen generated docs only makes them very hard to navigate.
 No tutorial, no clearly written explanatory pages for specific functions.

-- seems (too) tightly integrated with a specific TLS library, while we want to support websockets with whatever TLS library libcurl was already made to work with.
+- seems (too) tightly integrated with a specific TLS library, while we want to support WebSocket with whatever TLS library libcurl was already made to work with.

 - seems (too) tightly integrated with event libraries